 Perhaps the most persuasive case for muskie camp’s longevity is for the faith it has instilled in us.
 The small world we live in—one well-circumscribed, fenced in, and concretized—will be transformed into a bigger place.
 Our souls will be restored to their original condition and most primeval shape—about four feet long and full of teeth.

 Dave Karczynski teaches writing and photography at the University of Michigan.
+This story is featured in the October 2018 issue of Traverse, Northern Michigan’s Magazine.
+Get your copy.

 - Winter Steelhead Fishing in Northern Michigan